JoulesScience/RepData_PeerAssessment1/PA1_template.md

 This shows that the overall shape of the distribution has not changed after applying the method in imputing the data.

 Are there differences in activity patterns between weekdays and weekends?
 Ans:

-Code to Create a new factor variable in the dataset with two levels - ???weekday??? and ???weekend??? indicating whether a given date is a weekday or weekend day.
+Code to Create a new factor variable in the dataset with two levels - 'weekday' and 'weekend' indicating whether a given date is a weekday or weekend day.

 ```r